AppsFlyerSDK/appsflyer-meta-quest2-unreal-sample-app/README.md

 **Arguments**

-- `std::string event_name`-
+- `std::string event_name`: The name of the event.
-- `std::string event_parameters`: dictionary object which contains the [predefined event parameters](https://dev.appsflyer.com/hc/docs/ctv-log-event-event-parameters).
+- `std::string event_parameters`: String which contains the [predefined event parameters](https://dev.appsflyer.com/hc/docs/ctv-log-event-event-parameters).
-- `std::string event_custom_parameters` (non-mandatory): dictionary object which contains the any custom event parameters.
+- `std::string event_custom_parameters` [Optional]: String which contains the any custom event parameters.
 For non-English values, please use [UTF-8 encoding](#to_utf8).

 **Usage**: